frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise1.md

 Let's start creating our first box tubes in Onshape.
 We'll be using the "extrude" tool in order to do this.

+You'll be:

+1. Following along with the video to learn how we can make box tubes in onshape
+2. Playing with the tools you learned to explore how the concepts work
+3. Understanding how these parts interact in 3D Space

 ---

 ## Watch the Walkthrough